apache/cordova-docs/docs/en/edge/guide/plugin-development/bada/index.md

             ...
             "HelloWorld": require('cordova/plugin/bada/HelloWorld')
         };
-5. Now you can write your user-facing javascript however you like but remember that in order for your plugin to execute you need to call the following method
+5. Now you can write your user-facing JavaScript however you like but remember that in order for your plugin to execute you need to call the following method

         exec(success, fail, 'HelloWorld', 'printHello', ['Jackson!']);